coumbaya/lift/experiments.md

 ## Deduced BGPs per executed query of TPF servers

 We extracted 30 queries from the TPF web site 3 concerning DBpedia 2015-04, UGhent, LOV and VIAF.
 We captured http requests and answers of queries using the webInspector 1.2 tool, available [here](https://sourceforge.net/p/webinspector/wiki/Home/), which is preinstalled into the webrowser (e.g., Firefox or Google CHrome).
 We executed each query in isolation, one from another, and run LIFT using the maximum possible gap interval, a constraint between two triple patterns to consider them possibly as part of the same nested loop.
-For more details on datasets and queries, see [below](https://github.com/coumbaya/lift/blob/master/experiments.md#appendix-information).
+For more details on datasets and queries, see [last section](https://github.com/coumbaya/lift/blob/master/experiments.md#appendix-information).

+In the next Table, we view deduced BGPs and recall/precision of joins, per query executed in isolation over DBpedia, VIAF, LOV and Ughent.

 |ID | Query                                            | Deduced BGPs      |Recall|Precision|
 |---|:-------------------------------------------------|:------------------|:---:|:---:|